 ‘Let no man or woman call its events improbable,’ Buchan wrote in the Dedication to the novel.
 ‘The war has driven that word from our vocabulary, and melodrama has become the prosiest realism.’
 Well, possibly, but even allowing for the times, Greenmantle is at the far end of implausible – particularly when it turns out that Sandy happens to be the prophet who has been foretold.

 By the time the third adventure, Mr Standfast, began serialization in the British Weekly in late 1918, the war was over.
-In the story, though, we’re at a critical point of hostilities and General Hannay, who’s now ‘got the hang of our new kind of war’, is called upon to go undercover yet again.
+In the story, though, we’re at a critical point of hostilities and General Hannay, as he now is (he’s ‘got the hang of our new kind of war’), is called upon to go undercover yet again.
 Sandy is absent, but Blenkiron and Pienaar are back, the latter – ‘though he was absurdly over age’ – now an air ace and ‘about the best-known figure in the Flying Corps’.

 For me, though, the star of Mr Standfast is Launcelot Wake, who Hannay meets in England early on, and who is later to share that heroic crossing into Switzerland.
 He’s a pacifist, a conscientious objector, though not a particularly conventional one.